Worse than square-root cancellation in Bateman-Horn's conjecture: Strategy of the proof

 \section{Strategy of the proof}

-A crucial feature of the previous works~\cite{Wo,SS} is a truncation of $\mfS_P(z)$ to a small $z=z(x)$.
-Skorobogatov--Sofos~\cite{SS} chose $z=\log x$, and this inherently causes an $O\left(\frac{x^2}{\log x}\right)$ error term.
-To produce asymptotics for the second moment within their method, a truncation of $\mfS_P$ at $z=x^\gamma$ with $\gamma\ge 1$ seems to be necessary.
-Building on the method of Skorobogatov--Sofos, we achieve higher truncation by employing Hooley's neutralisers~\cite{Ho} combined with Brun's sieve~\cite[Lemma 6.4]{IK}.
+A crucial feature of previous work~\cite{Wo,SS} is the truncation of $\mfS_P(z)$ at a small value $z=z(x)$.
+Skorobogatov--Sofos~\cite{SS} chose $z=\log x$, which inherently leads to an error term of size $O\left(\frac{x^2}{\log x}\right)$.
+To obtain asymptotics for the second moment within their method, it seems necessary to truncate $\mfS_P$ at $z=x^\gamma$ with $\gamma\ge 1$.
+Building on the method of Skorobogatov--Sofos, we attain such a larger truncation by employing Hooley's neutralisers~\cite{Ho} combined with Brun's sieve~\cite[Lemma 6.4]{IK}.

-It would be interesting to combine \cite[Theorem 3.2]{Wo} with Hooley's neutralisers to give asymptotics for all moments, but it seems one would need to take $M\le H^A$ instead of $M\le (\log H)^A$.
+It would be interesting to combine \cite[Theorem 3.2]{Wo} with Hooley's neutralisers to obtain asymptotics for all moments, but it seems that one would need to take $M\le H^A$ instead of $M\le (\log H)^A$.

 We define